SAP/spartacus-docs/_pages/telco/journey-management-appointment.md

 ## Business Use Case

-A customer wants to purchase a product offering.
-Before adding the product offering to the cart, the `Select a suitable time for an appointment` screen is displayed, based on the checklist policy configured at the backend by the Product Manager.
-The customer can select a `call to schedule` option to arrange a call back to schedule an appointment, or a suitable a suitable appointment from the available time slots (appointments).
+A customer wants to purchase a service plan that involves onsite installation by a service technician.
+Before adding the service plan to the cart, the `Select a suitable time for an appointment` component is displayed, based on the `Appointment Reference` checklist policy configured at the backend by the Product Manager.
+The customer can select a suitable appointment from the available time slots, or can select `call to schedule` option to arrange a call back to schedule an appointment.

 The business use case includes the following steps:

 1. A customer searches and selects a product offering; for example, Fiberlink 100, and clicks **Add to Cart** to add the product offering to the cart.
-2. The `Select a suitable time for an appointment` screen is displayed, based on the checklist actions configured at the backend by Product Manager.
-The `Select a suitable time for an appointment` screen displays:
+2. The `Select a suitable time for an appointment` component is displayed,  `Appointment Reference` checklist policy configured at the backend by the Product Manager.
+The `Select a suitable time for an appointment` component displays:
     - **Call to Schedule:** A customer can select this option if a call back is required to schedule a suitable appointment.
     - **Select a Suitable Appointment:** A customer can select a suitable appointment from the available time slots (appointments).
 3. The selected product offering with the appointment is added and displayed on the cart.
 4. A customer can choose to edit the appointment before proceeding to checkout the product offering.
-5. A customer can view the appointment and the order details from **Account >** `Order History` page.
+5. A customer can view the appointment and the order details from **Account >** `Order History` component.

 ## Navigation Flow